 Seth has spoken and written numerous articles on environmental, energy and litigation issues.
 He and his wife Charlotte have 3 children and live in the Fox Point section of Providence.
 He is admitted to practice in Rhode Island and Massachusetts.

 In Missouri, Helen served on the Board of Trustees for Planned Parenthood of Kansas and Mid-Missouri and worked on a number of political campaigns to elect progressive women to local, state and federal office.
-Currently, she serves on the City of Providence Zoning Board of Review and volunteers at the Crossroads Women Shelter and at the RI Coalition For the Homeless free legal clinic at the Mathewson Street Church in Providence.

 Helen graduated from Colby College, Waterville Maine and received her J.D. from New England School of Law.
 She is licensed to practice law in Massachusetts, Missouri and Rhode Island.

-A network of skilled professionals stand ready to support our work efforts as necessary to serve our client’s needs.
+A network of skilled professionals stand ready to support our work efforts as necessary to serve our clients’ needs.